-A web page on www.esbnetworks.ie is available to provide public information in relation to fluidfilled cables and this will continue to be updated as further reviews are undertaken (see also ESB Networks Section on page 61).
+A web page on www.esbnetworks.ie is available to provide public information in relation to fluidfilled cables and this will continue to be updated as further reviews are undertaken.

 MIDLAND GENERATION STATIONS

 During the drought conditions of 2018, the thermal plume of exiting cooling water led to a technical breach of conditions set out in the environmental licences relating to the two peatfired Midland Stations.
 While these breaches were subject to proceedings by the EPA, these matters were concluded in 2020 without any prosecutions.
 ESB had previously stated its intention to close both Midland Stations, and these closures occurred as planned in December 2020.